-Potential Impact of Transit Project on Station Area Development A significant amount of land in station areas is available for new development or HIGH redevelopment at transit-supportive densities.
+Potential Impact of Transit Project on Station Area Development i otoninai imp act of fruisterroject on Station filter Development HIGH A significant amount of land in station areas is available for new development or redevelopment at transit-supportive densities.
 Local plans, policies, and development programs, as well as real estate market conditions, strongly support such development.
-A moderate amount of land in station areas is available for new development or redevelopment MEDIUM at transit-supportive densities.
+MEDIUM A moderate amount of land in station areas is available for new development or redevelopment at transit-supportive densities.
 Local plans, policies, and development programs, as well as real estate market conditions, moderately support such development.
-Only a modest amount of land in station areas is available for new development or redevelopment at transit-supportive densities.
-Local plans, policies, and development LOW programs, as well as real estate market conditions, provide marginal support for new development in station areas.
+LOW Only a modest amount of land in station areas is available for new development or redevelopment at transit-supportive densities.
+Local plans, policies, and development programs, as well as real estate market conditions, provide marginal support for new development in station areas.
 Ratings based on assessment of the following: Adaptability of station area land for development; and